 The Science Behind Tornado Warnings and Predictions

 Advances in meteorological science have significantly improved the ability to predict and warn about tornadoes.
-Doppler radar, satellite imagery, and computer modeling have enhanced our understanding of tornado formation and enabled more accurate predictions.
+Technologies such as Doppler radar, satellite imagery, and computer modeling have enhanced our understanding of what causes a tornado to form and enabled more accurate predictions.
 Timely warnings and effective communication are critical for minimizing the impact of tornadoes on communities.

 Safety Measures During Tornado Formation